lucataco/serverless-template-dreamlike-diffusion-1.0/README.md

 # 🍌 Banana Serverless

-This repo gives a framework to serve ML models in production using simple HTTP servers.
+This repo is a template for using dreamlike-art's dreamlike Diffusion model on Banana's serverless GPU platform.
+Ready to be used for 1-Click deploy.
+Huggingface repo: [dreamlike-art/dreamlike-diffusion-1.0](https://huggingface.co/dreamlike-art/dreamlike-diffusion-1.0)

 # Quickstart
 **[Follow the quickstart guide in Banana's documentation to use this repo](https://docs.banana.dev/banana-docs/quickstart).**